Tessa Janecke: Playing career

+College

 Janecke began her collegiate career for Penn State during the 2022–23 season.
 She made her debut on September 22, 2022, in a game against Wisconsin, where she scored two goals and one assist.
 During September and October, she recorded nine goals and five assists for 14 points.
 She also recorded four multi-point games, including two multi-goal games.
 She was subsequently named the College Hockey America (CHA) Rookie of the Month for October, her first monthly honor.
 She was named the Hockey Commissioners Association Women's National Rookie of the Month in December 2022, after she recorded three goals and six assists for nine points during the month.
 She became the third Nittany Lion player ever to win a national Player of the Month award.
 She led the team in points for February, scoring five goals and seven assists for 12 points.
 She also recorded four multi-point games in the six games played in the month.
 She was subsequently named the CHA Forward of the Month and Rookie of the Month.

 On February 25, 2023, during the CHA semifinals, Janecke recorded her first career hat-trick in a game against Lindenwood.
 This was the second hat-trick in program history scored during the postseason.
 With the win, Penn State advanced to their first CHA Championship game in program history.
 During the championship game against Mercyhurst, Janekce assisted on the game-winning overtime goal, to help Penn State win their first CHA tournament championship and advance to the NCAA women's ice hockey tournament for the first time in program history.
 During her freshman year she recorded 22 goals and 25 assists in 38 games.
 She set the single-season program records for freshman points, assists and goals.
 Her 47 points tied for first among freshmen, while her 22 goals ranked second in the nation.
 Following an outstanding season she was named to the USCHO All-Rookie Team, USCHO Co-Rookie of the Year, CHA Rookie of the Year and HCA National Rookie of the Year.